jhanvigoel/SkillSage.github.io/README.md

 # skillsage.github.io
 # SKILL SAGE: Mentoring strtups|Nurturing futures

 Welcome to **Skill Sage**, your go-to platform for mentorship, guidance, and resources tailored for young, emerging entrepreneurs, especially students.
-Our mission is to empower the next generation of business leaders by connecting them with experienced mentors and providing valuable resources to foster growth and innovation.
+Our mission is to empower the next generation of business leaders by connecting them with experienced mentors and providing valuable resources to foster innovation and growth.

 ## Features

-- **Mentor Matching**: Find experienced mentors who can provide personalized guidance for your entrepreneurial journey.
+- **Mentor Matching** : Find experienced mentors who can provide personalized guidance for your entrepreneurial journey.
-- **Resource Library**: Access a vast collection of articles, videos, and tools covering various aspects of entrepreneurship.
+- **Resource Library** : Access a vast collection of articles, videos, and tools covering various aspects of entrepreneurship.
-- **Interactive Workshops**: Participate in live workshops and webinars conducted by industry experts.
+- **Interactive Workshops** : Participate in live workshops and webinars conducted by industry experts.
-- **Community discussion Forums**: Engage with a community of like-minded entrepreneurs, ask questions, and share your knowledge.
+- **Community discussion Forums** : Engage with a community of like-minded entrepreneurs, ask questions, and share your knowledge.
-- **Freemium Model**:Basic access for free, premium features with a subscription.
+- **Freemium Model** :Basic access for free, premium features with a subscription.

 ## Technologies Used